-Attendance is report on a daily basis by the instructor.
+Attendance is reported on a daily basis by the instructor.
 CIAT has a Student Portal where you can log in and check attendance and other items.
 It will be your responsibility to monitor your attendance to ensure you are meeting the 80% standard.
 When available, you may be able to make up a missed session.
 See your Instructor or Student Services to request this.

 If you do not agree with any of the attendance data you must submit a written appeal to the Student Services Manager as soon as possible, but no later than 30 days after the date where the attendance was recorded incorrectly.
 VA students who are in Certificate programs must be present in the classroom for 9-18 hours per week depending on the program approval.

 As an institution, California Institute of Arts and Technology expects students to be in class on time for every scheduled classroom session.
 When you arrive late for class you not only miss the material that has been presented, but you disrupt the instructor and your fellow students.
 If you arrive fifteen or more minutes late for class, the instructor will record a tardy.
 If you leave fifteen or more minutes before the instructor dismisses class, the instructor will record an early departure.
 Three times of tardy or an early departure will equal to one absent.
 If your cumulative tardy and or early departure time exceeds more than 20 minutes of the scheduled class time, then you will be marked absent and not receive credit for attendance for that day.
 All absences must be made up by completion of the make-up assignment for that class session.